The Certificate of Language and Intercultural Communication is available to students in the class of 2017 or later.

 Students pursuing the Certificate in Languages and Intercultural Communication must complete:

-- A minimum of 4 courses (12 credit hours) to satisfy certificate requirements.
+- A minimum of 4 courses (12 credit hours) to satisfy certificate requirements (taken for a standard letter grade).

 - An Experiential Learning opportunity (at least 6 credit hours) through an approved study abroad program.